WesleyRodriguesDv/PERSONAL-FINANCE-MANAGEMENT-API/README.md

-# API DE GERENCIAMENTO DE FINANÇAS PESSOAIS
+# PERSONAL FINANCE MANAGEMENT API

 ## 📄 Description
 The API serves as a financial manager where users can add income and expenses.
 Based on this data, the current balance is calculated, and a statement of all transactions is available, displaying the most recent ones first.
 To access the system, users must create an account and log in.